Date

 About the project

-The research model will focus on listening to and collating the views of children about their sense of identity and belonging in this uniquely integrated setting.
-Researchers will use the Mosaic Approach which views children as experts in their own lives (Clark and Moss, 2001).
+This research project involved listening to the voices of children about their sense of identity and belonging in this uniquely integrated setting.
+Researchers used the Mosaic Approach which views children as experts in their own lives (Clark and Moss, 2001).